OS: Android 11 with One UI 3.1

-Samsung Galaxy Z Fold 3 price
+Samsung Galaxy Z Fold 3 price and configurations

 Samsung Galaxy Z Fold 3 design